Sakunosuke Oda: Adaptations and Translations

 Meoto zenzai, Roppakukinsei, and Sesō, along with another story, Ki no Miyako (木の都, "City of Trees", 1943–44), have been translated by Burton Watson and published together as Stories of Osaka Life (Columbia University Press, 1990; paperback, Weatherhill, 1994).

+Yakōchū (夜光虫, "noctiluca scintillans", 1947), the story of a gang of pickpockets, a returnee soldier and other ne'er-do-wells struggling to make ends meet in immediate post-war, bombed out Osaka, was translated in 2025 by J.A.
+Buckley as Osaka Noctilucas.